-James City County has seen a gradual increase in the economy during the current fiscal year.
-Overall, revenues increased 1.3% from last year.
-Revenues are expected to have a modest increase of 2% during fiscal year 2012.
-The real estate tax revenue is expected to increase during the next fiscal year due to new development.
-The Board of Supervisors changed the assessment date from annual to biennial and the next scheduled reassessment will be January 1, 2012.
+James City County has seen a gradual increase in economy activity during the current fiscal year.
+Overall, revenues increased 2.3% from last year.
+Revenues are expected to have a modest increase of 1.1% during fiscal year 2013.
+The real estate tax revenue is expected to decline over the next fiscal year due to a decrease in the real estate assessment of approximately 3.7%.
+Reductions in residential assessments lowered the actual taxable value approximately 5.7%, but that reduction was partially offset by new development.

-In October 2010, the County was upgraded by Standard & Poor's to an AAA rating, which is the highest rating possible.
-The County also maintains an AAA rating with Fitch Ratings and Aa1 rating from Moody's Investors Service.
+In October 2010, the County was upgraded by Standard & Poor's to a AAA rating, which is the highest rating possible.
+The County also maintains a AAA rating with Fitch Ratings and Aa1 rating from Moody's Investors Service.
 These bond ratings are based on analysts' recommendations after a review of economic and fiscal performance, fiscal policies and practices, current debt outstanding and evidence of financial planning to meet future capital needs.
 These ratings are excellent for a community the size of James City County and give the County additional leverage in the bond market for potential bond buyers and investors.